Abraham Ibn Ezra

 For Ibn Ezra, the human soul is the only unchanging, eternal entity in the universe; it is the only thing that can be said to be similar, in some sense, to God.
 For example, the opening sentence in Sefer Tzahut (a grammatical treatise!) states: “Because the human soul was created in the image of God, her actions are similar to his” (Levin 1985, 379).
 At the end of Yesod Mora (Cohen 2002, 200–201) he cites the five points of resemblance between the soul and God noted in the Talmud; and he implies that Shi‘ur Qoma professes a similar doctrine.
 Ibn Ezra takes these similarities rather literally, as it seems.

 Given this state of affairs, it is no surprise that “the science of the soul” is the branch of philosophy concerning which Ibn Ezra has the most to say.
 Ibn Ezra evinces little interest in the metaphysics of the theologians—that is, questions of divine attributes, substance and accident, and so forth.
 Psychology was his metaphysics; it and it alone delved into questions beyond the material world and approaching the godhead.
-It comes as no surprise, then, that penetrating studies of Ibn Ezra's thought, such as Wolfson and Tanenbaum , dwell at length on the Ibn Ezra's conceptions of soul.
+In a revealing remark he calls Ibn Gabirol “a great sage in the secret (sod) of the soul.”
+It comes as no surprise, then, that penetrating studies of Ibn Ezra’s thought, such as Wolfson 1990, Tanenbaum 1990, Hughes 2009, and Labaton 2013, dwell at length on the Ibn Ezra’s conceptions of soul.

 Ibn Ezra’s attitude towards psychology emerges mainly from his poetry; it is not simply copied from some sterile classification scheme.
 His poetry, more than anything, has nourished his image as a neoplatonist in the scholarly literature.
 In fact, psychology was one arena of sharp conflict between philosophers and mutakallimûn.
 If, as we have suggested, Ibn Ezra was mainly influenced by Sa‘adiah and other gaonim—and thus also by the kalam—many of his ideas about the soul derive from the traditions of Hebrew poetry in Spain.
 Unlike the kalam, which has little interest in psychology, and is not obsessed with release from this world, the Hebrew poets as a rule identify with the classical neoplatonists in seeking salvation and release of the soul from its mundane captivity.